- FPGAs iCE40 series for a small form factor.

 IEC 61850-90-4, a standard for communication networks and systems in power automation.
 It uses Ethernet with the PRP and HSR protocols defined in IEC 62439-3 as a global standard for bus systems and process buses in substations.

 PRP and HSR protocols involve zero-recovery time, which means that in the event of a network failure, communication does not stop, and there is no frame loss.
-This feature allows for the seamless connection and disconnection of devices without interrupting the network's workflow or other devices, which is critical for businesses that require high availability, reliability, and robustness in their industrial automation networks.
+This feature allows for the seamless connection and disconnection of devices without interrupting the network's workflow or other devices.
+It is critical for businesses that require high availability, reliability, and robustness in their industrial automation networks.

 C37.94 transceiver IP core for teleprotection equipment